 Every QSTA has a short retry counter and a long retry counter for each AC with initial values of zero, denoted as QSRC[AC] and QLRC[AC].
-These two retry counters are used to differentiate between MAC frames of different lengths and default values for these counters are not given in the standard [8].
+These two retry counters are used to differentiate between MAC frames of different lengths and default values for these counters are not given in the standard [5].
 The retry counters determine how often a frame is retransmitted after a collision until it is discarded.
 In the case of AC\VO and AC\VI small retry counters are required while AC\BE and AC\BK are less sensitive to many retransmissions.
 The retries of failed transmissions may lead to problematic situations, especially in the context of TCP retransmissions.
+As neither default values nor a capability for centralized management are defined in the standard, the prioritization through retry counters is not possible.